 Praying for young people

-This month the pope’s intention is that young people should emulate our Lady in responding to God’s invitation to help Him.
+This month the pope’s intention (in January 2019) was that young people should emulate our Lady in responding to God’s invitation to help Him.
 It is Saturday and I say the five Joyful Mysteries of the Rosary...

 The Joyful Mysteries

 The annunciation – of course I can pray that young people get enough quiet space to hear God’s message.
 If they hear it, they will surely respond.

 The Visitation – with a good idea in mind a young person needs a mentor, someone who has ‘been there’ and can share the joy and offer encouragement.
 I pray that they will find someone like that.